top of page

 • Frank Zappa - Zappa’s use of the Fuzzrite pedal is noted for its contribution to his highly experimental guitar work, offering a distinct tone on many of his recordings.

-Top 7 Best Fuzz Guitar Pedals of 2024
+My List of Top Rated Fuzz Guitar Pedals

 • Electro-Harmonix Big Muff Pi - A legendary pedal known for its thick, creamy sustain.
 It has been a staple on pedalboards across genres since the late 1960s.